Preston McSwain is a Managing Partner and Founder of Fiduciary Wealth Partners.

-Preston is a frequent speaker and is a regular writer and contributor to financial publications such as IRIS, WealthManagement.com, TheStreet.com, Trust & Estates magazine and the CFA Institute.
+Preston is a frequent speaker and is a regular writer and contributor to financial publications such as IRIS, WealthManagement.com, TheStreet.com, Trust & Estates magazine, Institutional Investor and the CFA Institute.
 In addition, Preston McSwain has been profiled in the Wall Street Journal and the Financial Times.

 Prior to founding Fiduciary Wealth Partners and SJM, held a number of senior leadership positions at investment management and trust companies, including serving as a Managing Director of Neuberger Berman, where he founded the Private Asset Management Division in New England.
 After Neuberger was acquired by Lehman Brothers, Preston helped lead the growth of the firm’s investment consulting and trust businesses and received the Chairman’s Award given to only the top 50 senior professionals of the organization worldwide.
 Earlier in his career Preston founded a Trust Company for a regional bank and assisted in the launch of a bank mutual fund division.
 He started his career at State Street Bank & Trust.